The Organization for Economic Cooperation and Development (OECD)

-In 2008, the OECD Trade Committee, its subsidiary Working Party, and its joint working groups on environment and agriculture, continued to address a number of issues of significance to the multilateral trading system.
-Members asked the Secretariat to focus its analytical resources on work that would advocate freer trade and facilitate WTO negotiations, deepening understanding of the rationale for progressive trade liberalization in a rules-based environment.
+For years, the OECD Trade Committee, its subsidiary Working Party, and its joint working groups on environment and agriculture, continued to address a number of issues of significance to the multilateral trading system.
+The Trade Committee and its subsidiary groups paid significant attention to technology transfer; digital trade, including principles for market openness in the digital age and barriers to cross-border data flows; trade facilitation; services trade; and, trade and investment in global value chains.
 The Trade Homepage on the OECD website contains up-to-date information on published analytical work and other trade-related activities.

 Dialogue with Non-OECD Members

 The OECD conducts wide-ranging activities to reach out to non-Member countries, business, and civil society, in particular through its series of workshops and “Global Forum” events held around the world each year.
 Non-Members may participate as committee observers when Members believe that participation will be mutually beneficial.
 Key partners - Brazil, China, India, Indonesia, and South Africa - participate to varying degrees in OECD activities through the Enhanced Engagement program, which seeks to establish a more structured and coherent partnership, based on mutual interest, between these five major economies and OECD Members.
 Argentina, Brazil, and Hong Kong (China) are regular invitees to the Trade Committee and its Working Party, with Colombia and Costa Rica invited in 2019 and the Russian Federation invited on an ad hoc basis.
 The OECD also carries out a number of regional and bilateral cooperation programs with non-Members.